Dark Energy Survey Year 3 Results: Cosmology from Cosmic Shear and Robustness to Data Calibration: Shear Calibration

-Blending is expected to introduce a distortion of the mean and shape of $n(z)$, in addition to its normalization.
+Blending is, however, expected to introduce a distortion of the mean and shape of $n(z)$, in addition to its normalization.
 For one thing, the $m$ in equation~\ref{eqn:mnz} could well be redshift dependent, due to the changing morphology of galaxies.
 But a distortion of the $n(z)$ is also caused by the response of the measured shape of one galaxy to the shearing of light at a blended galaxy's different redshift, which leads to a perturbation on the $n(z)$ that should be used for lensing analyses.
 Constraints on this effect are possible by using multiple different redshift-dependent $\Delta\gamma(z)$ in an image simulation.
 We find it to be significantly non-zero for the DES Y3 analysis choices and level of precision \citep{y3-imagesims}.
 A joint understanding of multiplicative shear bias and blending-related redshift calibration errors is a necessary development for future weak lensing analyses.
 This is especially important for deeper imaging, where blending becomes even more ubiquitous than the case of DES Y3.
 A comparison to simpler shear calibration simulations, in which galaxy images are sheared uniformly, or constrained to be equally separated over a 2D grid, determines that the dominant contributor to shear calibration in DES Y3 is indeed this redshift-dependent blending effect, in some regimes by factors of several.

 These effects are disentangled in Ref.~\citep{y3-imagesims}: first, uncertainties on $m$ are derived for each redshift bin using a redshift independent shear simulation $m_{\rm noz-blend}$, noted in Table~\ref{tab:datastats}.
 In addition, image simulations with an applied redshift-dependent shear allow for constraints on the distortion of the mean and shape of the $n(z)$.
-In Section~\ref{sec:modelm}, details of how these are used to model the calibration bias and uncertainty due to the impact of blending are given.
+In Section~\ref{sec:modelm}, details of how these are used to model the calibration bias and uncertainty due to the impact of blending are given, and Section~\ref{sec:robustshear} checks the impact of redshift-mixing due to blending on our analysis, the first cosmic shear study to explicitly do so.